 - Secondary candidates must pass the MTEL Communications and Literacy test prior to student teaching.

 Lemberg Children's Center has been recognized as an outstanding early childhood education program in the Boston area.
 After volunteering or doing work study at Lemberg, some students choose to student teach (ED 112e for 35 hours/week) at Lemberg.
-Prerequisites for ED 112e are PSYC 33a, ED 100a, and two approved electives.
-The Education Program strongly recommends that one of those electives be ED 107a, Teaching and Learning Reading.
+Prerequisites for ED 112e are PSYC 33a, ED 100a, ED 107a, and one approved elective.

 These courses will fulfill the Department of Early Education and Care requirements for certification as a lead teacher in infant-toddler and/or preschool.
-Note that this is different from early childhood (pre-K to grade 2) teacher certification.
-Students interested in teaching these grade levels should enroll in the elementary teacher education minor.
-For further information on the pre-school minor, consult the director of the Lemberg Children's Center and the director of the Education Program.
+Note that this is different from early childhood (pre-K to grade 2) teacher licensure.
+Students interested in teaching these grade levels should enroll in the early childhood education minor.
+For further information on the pre-school minor, consult the director of the Lemberg Children's Center and the Elementary Faculty Leader of the Education Program.

 Elementary Teacher Education Program